omichelsen/ole.michelsen.dk/public/blog/making-an-offline-webapp-with-service-workers.md

 ## Background Sync

 An interesting supporting feature is in the works: [Background Sync](https://github.com/slightlyoff/BackgroundSync).
-This will potentially allow for us to schedule regular updates to parts of our cache, so we can show the latest news even though the user might not have refreshed the page recently.
+This will potentially allow for us to schedule regular updates to parts of our cache, so we can show the latest rates even though the user might not have refreshed the page recently.
 It is [not ready yet](https://jakearchibald.github.io/isserviceworkerready/#background-sync), but here's an example of the suggested syntax:

 ### Request it from the page

     navigator.serviceWorker.ready.then(function (registration) {
         registration.periodicSync.register({
-            tag: 'get-latest-news', // default: ''
+            tag: 'get-latest-rates', // default: ''
             minPeriod: 12 * 60 * 60 * 1000, // default: 0
             powerState: 'avoid-draining', // default: 'auto'
             networkState: 'avoid-cellular' // default: 'online'